kalmancheyn/java_project_movies/README.md

 1. Clone the repository.
 2. Download IntelliJ IDE
-3. Open and run the Spring Application
+3. Open and run the Spring Application (On the first run you will need to enable annotation processing because of the Lombok extension.
+If you don't have it install it first)

 For detailed API documentation I created a "test-files" folder which contains a  Postman collection JSON file, that you can easily import to Postman and test all the endpoints.
 (If you want to run AddMoviesFromXlsxFile you have to import to the Body -> Value to the movies.xlsx file which you can find in the "test-files" directory)